sass/sass/doc-src/SASS_REFERENCE.md

 They are:

 1. If the value, or any part of it, is stored in a variable or returned by a function.
-2. If the value is surrounded by parentheses.
+2. If the value is surrounded by parentheses, unless those parentheses are outside a list and the value is inside.
 3. If the value is used as part of another arithmetic expression.

 For example: